The Kelly Method

-The average POTS patient sees seven doctors before getting diagnosed.
+The average POTS patient sees seven doctors and waits almost five years for an accurate diagnosis.
 Most are told their symptoms are psychiatric.
-Most are wrong.
+The diagnosis is almost always wrong.

 If your body races when you stand, if brain fog steals your days, if every test has come back “normal” — you may have POTS.
 Here's what it is, why it's missed, and what to do next.